luisbfsousa/Snakes/README.md

 To change the game speed go to game.py > GAME_SPEED = x (in good pcs 200 is still enough to run everything as the way it should)

-Still in initial phase of develpment, still needs much more work to constantly get a lenght of 100.
+Still in initial phase of development, still needs much more work to constantly get a lenght of 100.

 An algorith like A* should help a lot in this specific project (I'm just trying something xD).